TehShrike/abstract-state-router/readme.md

 - `parameters`: the route/querystring parameters
 - `content`: the object passed into the resolveFunction's callback

-#### context events
+The `context` object is also an event emitter that emits a `'destroy'` event when the state is being transitioned away from.
+You should listen to this event to clean up any workers that may be ongoing.

-- 'destroy': emitted when the state is destroyed
+### addState examples

 ```js
 stateRouter.addState({